 In the above window, we need to fill out all of the asked information which is mandatory to create a new job.
 This information is going to be:

-- Description of the job (or may be name for the job)
+- Description of the job (or the name for the job)

 - Command (could be any we want to run it as the recurring task)